 Now knowing more about the excimer laser, wouldn't you agree that this is a precise beam?

-If you are considering LASIK eye enhancement surgery in San Diego or anywhere in Southern California, please email or call our LASIK surgery center today to schedule your complimentary LASIK consultation.
+If you are considering LASIK eye surgery in San Diego or anywhere in Southern California, please email or call our LASIK surgery center today to schedule your complimentary LASIK consultation.

-ClearView Eye and Laser Medical Center provides LASIK eye enhancement surgery in the San Diego, California area.
+ClearView Eye and Laser Medical Center provides LASIK eye surgery in the San Diego, California area.
 We offer this web page as general information.
 This information should not be considered formal medical advice.
-Please contact us today for formal advice during a complimentary LASIK eye enhancement surgery consultation in San Diego.
+Please contact us today for formal advice during a complimentary LASIK eye surgery consultation in San Diego.